Sathvikk-S/Harbingers_From_Helix/README.md

 ## Target Audience

 While designed for players of all ages, *Harbingers of Helix* is especially geared towards young audiences and educators.
 The game empowers players to connect their in-game actions with real-world environmental challenges, inspiring meaningful change.

+## Learn More

+Visit our project on the [NASA Space Apps Challenge 2024](https://www.spaceappschallenge.org/nasa-space-apps-2024/find-a-team/harbingers-of-helix/?tab=project).